vidmartin/wordworld/README.md

 ## How to use

 The game allows multiple boards to exist, and each player session is bound to one of these boards.

-You can join an English board on the following endpoints: `/play` or `/play/english1`

-You can also join a Czech board on the following endpoint: `/play/czech1`

-In the future, I will be adding a homepage, which will make joining games way more intuitive.
+The index page contains a form, that allows to join one of these boards under a given name.

 ## Technical stuff